 – Do not have a Dutch passport

-– Have a working contract in The Netherlands / have a partner with a working contract in The Netherlands.
+– Have a working contract in The Netherlands / have a partner that is taking out the No Risk policy.

 To register for the ‘No Risk’ policy package click here